-To service the impeller (2), wear plate assembly (31) and seal assembly (3), disconnect the discharge piping.
+To service the impeller (2), wear plate assembly (30) and seal assembly (3), disconnect the discharge piping.
 Remove the hardware securing the pump casing (1) to the base.
 Disconnect the power source.
 Tie and tag any leveling shims used under the pump mounting feet to ease reassembly.

-Remove the nuts (15) securing the pump casing and gasket set (17) to the pedestal (14) and seal plate (16).
+Remove the nuts (15) securing the pump casing and gasket set (10) to the pedestal (14) and seal plate (11).
 Separate the casing from the seal plate and pedestal.

-Remove the gasket set (17) from the pedestal and seal plate.
+Remove the gasket set (10) from the pedestal and seal plate.
 Clean the mating surfaces of the seal plate and pump casing.
 Tie and tag the gaskets, or measure and record their thickness for ease of reassembly.
+Tie and tag any leveling shims used under the casing mounting feet to ease reassembly.